AllenCVSU/COSC110_Allen-Matro_BSCS4C/Laboratory Activity 2/README.md

 # Laboratory Activity 2: Data Cleaning and Analysis using Titanic dataset

 ## Description
-In this activity you will practice a full data‑preparation workflow followed by basic exploratory visualizations using the Titanic passenger dataset.
-You will:
+This activity is a practice of full data‑preparation workflow followed by basic exploratory visualizations using the Titanic passenger dataset:

 1. Mount Google Drive and load the raw CSV (`train.csv`).
 2. Inspect the data structure and summary statistics.